chusmanullah/learning-linux/README.md

 - `cdu.sh` filter the results based on certain parameters e.g size , date , extension
 - `cicd.sh` is a pipeline to copy script from your onmachine after compiling it and deploy it on server
 - `form.sh` is a script which takes the information and submit that in a database
+- `sql-connector.sh` will connect to the sql database and save data into it.